simongravelle/nmrformd/README.rst

 .. image:: docs/source/figures/systems/system-README.png

-Figure : Examples of systems that can be analysed using NMRforMD, from left to right: a bulk water system, a polymer-water mixture, and water in a slit silica nanopore with sodium counter-ions.
+Figure : Examples of systems that can be analyzed using NMRforMD, from left to right: a bulk water system, a polymer-water mixture, and water in a slit silica nanopore with sodium counter-ions.
 All LAMMPS and GROMACS input scripts are given in the `examples/`_ folder.